microsoft/TypeScript-Handbook/pages/Advanced Types.md

 While this is much more explicit, it's also a little bit overkill.
 One of the nice things about the original version of `padLeft` was that we were able to just pass in primitives.
+That meant that usage was simple and not overly verbose.
-This approach also wouldn't help if we were just declaring a function that already exists elsewhere.
+This new approach also wouldn't help if we were just declaring a function that already exists elsewhere.

 Instead of `any`, we can use a *union type* for the `padding` parameter: